dn1z/pgn2gif/README.md

 # How to use
 You need [python 3.6](https://www.python.org/downloads/) or newer installed.
-Download or clone repo.
+Download and extrack repo.
-Open up command prompt,change direction to your exctracted folder and type the command below.
+Open up command prompt,change directory to your extracted folder and type the command below.
 ```
 pip install -r requirements.txt
 ```